Nestled within the Marine National Park of the eastern Gulf of Thailand, Koh Mak is a small tropical island in Trat province.

 Bangkok to Koh Mak

-If you are going to Koh Mak from Bangkok, you can choose from the following transport options:
+If you're traveling to Koh Mak from Bangkok, you can choose from the following transport options:

 Flying is the fastest way to reach Koh Mak.
 Check the website of Bangkok Airways for flights to Trat.

 Travel time is approximately 1 hour.
-From Trat airport, hail a cab to Laem Ngop pier, then take a speedboat from there.
+From Trat airport, take a taxi to Laem Ngop Pier, then take a speedboat from there.

-If you are traveling on a budget, consider taking a bus to Laem Ngop pier from either Ekkamai bus station of the Suvarnabhumi Bus Terminal.
+If you're traveling on a budget, consider taking a bus to Laem Ngop Pier from either Ekkamai Bus Station or Suvarnabhumi Bus Terminal.

-It isn't actually that much of a bad trip.
-Once you've had a sleep, listened to an audio book and had a munch, you're almost there.
+It isn't actually a bad trip.
+Once you've had a sleep, listened to an audiobook, and had a snack, you're almost there.

 - Ticket cost: 261 Baht